-- Students must have a 72.5 or higher average - Students may not have a failing grade in any class - Students must have a G or an S in the work habit column for all courses - Students must have a minimum of three courses to qualify.
+- Students must have a 72.5 or higher average - Students may not have a failing grade in any class - Students must have a minimum of three courses to qualify.
 (Exception for students whose third class has no marks in that term (yearbook, musical theatre, junior leadership, etc.) - Distributed learning or online courses that are completed within the will be included in the calculation if the mark is available when Honour Roll is calculated.